What is the Bite Force of a Chihuahua? (NO, it's not 3900PSI)

 Chihuahuas are one of the smallest dog breeds in the world.
 They’re tiny, cute, and loving, which is why so many people decide to become their owners.

-What is the Bite Force of a Chihuahua?
+What is the bite force of a Chihuahua? (in PSI)

 If you’ve already done some internet searches to find the answer to this question, you may have noticed that the bite force of a Chihuahua is rumored to be a whopping 3900 PSI (pounds per square inch).

 However, after careful analysis, we’ve come to the conclusion that this number is, in fact, just a rumor.To understand why this number is astronomically high for such a tiny dog, first, it’s essential to learn how the bite force of a dog is measured.

 The bite force of dogs is measured in PSI (pounds per square inch), and it varies greatly, depending on three main factors:

 The size of the dog

 The bigger the dog, the more powerful its bite.
 For domestic dogs, the range is up to 200 PSI on average.
 The more powerful breeds like Bulldogs and Rottweilers can exceed 250 PSI, but the strongest dogs, such as Mastiffs or Kangals, can exceed 500 PSI.

 With that said, a bite force of 3900 PSI would require the dog to have a huge head and an extremely wide jaw.
 However, this is not the case with our tiny friend since Chihuahuas are one of the smallest dog breeds alive.